 Definition and Basic Properties

-• Greater than 1: By definition, prime numbers are greater than 1.
+- Greater than 1: By definition, prime numbers are greater than 1.
 The number 1 itself is not considered a prime number.

-• Divisibility: A prime number is only divisible by 1 and itself.
-This is the key characteristic that distinguishes prime numbers from composite numbers.
+- Divisibility: A prime number is only divisible by 1 and itself.
+Here's the thing — this is the key characteristic that distinguishes prime numbers from composite numbers. - Natural Numbers: Prime numbers are natural numbers, meaning they are positive integers (whole numbers).

 Historical Significance

 The study of prime numbers dates back to ancient Greece.
 Euclid, in his famous work Elements, proved that there are infinitely many prime numbers.
-This groundbreaking discovery laid the foundation for much of number theory.
+This notable discovery laid the foundation for much of number theory.

 Over the centuries, mathematicians have continued to study prime numbers, leading to numerous theorems and conjectures.
 One of the most famous is the Riemann Hypothesis, which deals with the distribution of prime numbers and remains one of the most important unsolved problems in mathematics.